What Industry 4.0 Means for Manufacturers

 Graphic inspired by Boston Consulting Group discussion on industry 4.0

 An essential facet of Industry 4.0 is autonomous production methods powered by a concept referred to as the “Internet of Things” (IoT) — the idea that by harnessing a connected mesh of objects, devices and computers machines can communicate with each other.
-And autonomous robots are a seminal example across countless industries, including manufacturing.
+Autonomous robots are a seminal example across countless industries, including manufacturing.

 By connecting to a central server, database or programmable logic controller the actions of robots can be coordinated and automated to a greater extent than ever before.
 They can complete tasks intelligently, in an orchestrated manner with minimal human input.
 Materials can be transported across the factory floor via autonomous mobile robots (AMRs), avoiding obstacles, coordinating with fleet mates, and identifying where pickups and dropoffs are needed in real-time.

 Because they’re connected digitally, their physical movements are as well.
 And since AMRs like TUG receive work signals from real-time production systems and manufacturing execution systems, assembly and production employees can focus on actual assembly and production — not the minutiae of internal logistics.
 For example, Aethon’s LogicOS integration toolkit connects existing PLC systems with TUG robots.
 LogicOS facilitates the command and control communication between automation equipment, tools and sensors monitored by PLCs, and TUG autonomous mobile robots.

 Of note, AMRs share a few similarities with AGVs, but there are also some important differences with respect to flexibility and the ability to self-navigate.